oracle-samples/oci-opensearch-samples/README.md

-# The OCI OpenSearch Service Code Samples
+# OCI OpenSearch Service Code Samples

 The OCI OpenSearch Service  has created this  public-facing repository to share sample codes with our customers, particularly for major releases.
 This presents an opportunity to better engage with our users and streamline adoption.